xroger88/gorilla-notes/README.md

 - open a Clojure (JVM) REPL and connect your favourite editor
 - play with both the Clojure and the Clojurescript code

+## Discussion
+See [this topic thread](https://clojurians.zulipchat.com/#narrow/stream/151924-data-science/topic/gorilla-ui ) for some explanations and discussion.

 ## License

 Copyright © 2020 Scicloj